Kau5h1K/Kau5h1K.github.io/_posts/2019-03-17-eda-linux-evolve.md

 <p><a href="https://commons.wikimedia.org/wiki/File:Tux.svg">
 <img style="float: right;margin:5px 20px 5px 1px" width="150px" src="https://s3.amazonaws.com/assets.datacamp.com/production/project_111/img/tux.png" alt="Tux - the Linux mascot">
 </a></p>
-<p>In this notebook, we will analyze the evolution of a very famous open-source project &ndash; the Linux kernel.
+<p>In this notebook, I will analyze the evolution of a very famous open-source project &ndash; the Linux kernel.
 The Linux kernel is the heart of some Linux distributions like Debian, Ubuntu or CentOS. </p>
 <p>We get some first insights into the work of the development efforts by </p>
 <ul>
 <li>identifying the TOP 10 contributors and</li>
 <li>visualizing the commits over the years.</li>
 </ul>
 <p>Linus Torvalds, the (spoiler alert!) main contributor to the Linux kernel (and also the creator of Git), created a <a href="https://github.com/torvalds/linux/">mirror of the Linux repository on GitHub</a>.
 It contains the complete history of kernel development for the last 13 years.</p>
-<p>For our analysis, we will use a Git log file with the following content:</p>
+<p>For my analysis, I will use a Git log file with the following content:</p>

 ```python